-&lt;sup>14 New indicator in SFMP #2.
+14 New indicator in SFMP #2.
 Indicator # 12 (Caribou) in previous SFMP #1 deleted.

-6.13 SEED USE
+6.13 SEED USE15

-Indicator Statement Target Statement The percentage of seedlings & vegetative material used and planted in accordance with the Chief Forester's Standards for Seed Use (Nov.20, 2004), as amended from time to time. the Chief Forester's Standards for Seed Use (Nov.20, 2004), as amended from time
+The percentage of seedlings & vegetative material used and planted in accordance with the Chief Forester's Standards for Seed Use (Nov.20, 2004), as amended from time to time.
+Target Statement 100% of seedlings and vegetative material will be used and planted in accordance with the Chief Forester's Standards for Seed Use (Nov.20, 2004), as amended from time to time.